Motor vehicle and boat tax

-Massachusetts law requires that you pay a tax on a registered motor vehicle or trailer.
+Massachusetts law requires that you pay a tax on registered motor vehicles or trailers.
 Motor vehicles include motorcycles, cars, buses, off-road vehicles, and trucks.

 HOW WE DETERMINE THE EXCISE AMOUNT

-The state’s Registry of Motor Vehicles sends information to the City of Boston each year that is used to calculate the excise bill amounts.
-By law, the registry determines the value of motor vehicles each year based on the list price and age of the vehicle.
+The state’s Registry of Motor Vehicles (RMV) sends information to the City of Boston every year.
+We use that information to calculate the amount of the excise bill.
+By law, the RMV determines the value of each motor vehicle and trailer using the list price and age of the vehicle and trailer.

 You are taxed at a rate of $25 per thousand dollars of your car’s value.
-If you registered your car after January 31, we tax you from the month that you registered your car until the end of the year.
+If you registered your car after January 31, you are taxed from the month that you registered your car until the end of the calendar year.
 For example, if you register your car on April 20, you will be taxed for nine months of the year, from April 1 until December 31.

 MOTOR VEHICLE EXCISE ABATEMENT